Here’s something you should know about Marvio Portela: He’s the kind of leader who’s not afraid to admit making a mistake.

 Fortunately for SAS, and for Marvio, that mistake didn’t last long.
 Two years after his departure, Marvio returned to SAS to lead the Sales team in Brazil.
 He held this role for only five months before making the move to Melbourne, Australia, to lead the sales efforts underway in Asia Pacific.

-And, today, Marvio is back in Latin America as the regional vice president.
+And, today, Marvio is back in Latin America as Senior Vice President, Latin America, US Telco and US SMB.

 “Look at the connection I have [with SAS],” said Marvio.
 “I’m changing not only my life but the lives of my family.
 SAS [too] is my family.
 It’s difficult for me to describe my life without describing SAS.”